 Ultimately, only you can decide what risks you’re willing to take.

-Above all, try not to beat yourself up.
+If you hit a parked car, try not to beat yourself up.

 Everyone makes mistakes and many make this one.
 In the words of poet Alexander Pope: “To err is human; to forgive, divine.”